-How the camera you choose affects this is whether or not it can shoot a raw file, and do some degree image quality.
-Honestly, most cameras shoot raw now (even my little Panasonic Point and Shoot does) so just make sure the one you’re considering has this option if you want to process your images.
+How the camera you choose comes into play here is whether or not it can shoot a raw file (and to a lesser degree, image quality).
+Honestly, though, most cameras shoot raw now, so just make sure the one you’re considering has this option if you want to process your images later.

 #8 – What brand camera do most of your friends use?